Salvadoran Americans

 Salvadoran Americans (salvadoreño-estadounidenses or estadounidenses de origen salvadoreño) are Americans of full or partial Salvadoran descent.
-As of 2021, there are 2,473,947 Salvadoran Americans in the United States, the fourth-largest Hispanic community by nation of ancestry.
-According to the Census Bureau, in 2016 Salvadorans made up 3.8% of the total Hispanic population in the United States.
+As of 2022, there are 2,389,469 Salvadoran Americans in the United States, the fourth-largest Hispanic community by nation of ancestry.
+According to the Census Bureau, in 2021 Salvadorans made up 4.0% of the total Hispanic population in the United States.

 Salvadorans are the largest group of Central Americans of the Central American Isthmus community in the U.S.

-The largest Salvadoran population is in the central parts of Los Angeles and throughout California (i.e. the Coachella Valley/Palm Springs) along with Guatemalan Americans, Hondurans and Nicaraguans.